kislayabhi/kislayabhi.github.io/_posts/2024-7-23-My-personal-playlist.md

 ## Writing prompts
 1. Woodcarving experience
-2. Brushing up with swimming with a continuous 30 day challenge
+2. Brushing up with swimming with a continuous 30-day challenge
-3. Taking things that I left at some point and rekindeling them
+3. Taking things that I left at some point and rekindling them
    - Swimming
    - Soccer
    - Volleyball